azapi | October 2025 | |

 mailto:openid-specs-authzen@lists.openid.net¶

-This specification registers the well-known URI defined in Section 3 in the IANA "Well-Known URIs" registry [IANA_well_known_uris].¶
+This specification asks IANA to register the well-known URI defined in Section 9.2 in the IANA "Well-Known URIs" registry [IANA.well-known-uris].¶

-The user or robotic principal about whom the Authorization API call is being made.¶
+The user or machine principal for whom an authorization decision is being requested.¶

 The target of the request; the resource about which the Authorization API is being made.¶